themejuice/tj/README.md

 ## Windows users
 Since Windows doesn't support UTF-8 characters inside of the terminal, and is picky about colors, you'll have to run `tj` with a couple flags.
 What has worked for me on my Windows machine at home is to run all commands through [git-scm](http://git-scm.com/downloads) with the `--boring --no-landrush` flags.

 This disables all unicode characters and colors from being output, and disables [Landrush](https://github.com/phinze/landrush), which isn't fully supported on Windows.
-To set these globally via the `ENV`, run:
+To set these globally via the `ENV`, set these environment variables or run these commands in your terminal:

 ```bash
 export TJ_BORING=true